microsoft/playwright/docs/api.md

 #### elementHandle.check([options])
 - `options` <[Object]>
+  - `force` <[boolean]> Whether to bypass the actionability checks.
+By default actions wait until the element is:
+    - displayed (for example, no `display:none`),
-  - `waitFor` <[boolean]> Whether to wait for the element to stop moving (for example, wait until css transition finishes) and potentially receive pointer events at the click point (for example, wait until element becomes non-obscured by other elements).
-Defaults to `true`.
+    - is not moving (for example, waits until css transition finishes),
+    - receives pointer events at the action point (for example, waits until element becomes non-obscured by other elements).
+    Even if the action is forced, it will wait for the element matching selector to be in DOM.
+Defaults to `false`.
   - `waitUntil` <"commit"|"load"|"domcontentloaded"|"networkidle0"|"networkidle2"|"nowait"> Actions that cause navigations are waiting for those navigations to `commit` by default.
 This behavior can be changed to either wait for another load phase or to omit the waiting altogether using `nowait`:
     - `'commit'` - navigation is committed, new url is displayed in the browser address bar.
     - `'load'` - consider navigation to be finished when the `load` event is fired.